JANUARY 9, 2020 to NOVEMBER 19, 2020

 Oils – You will be given your first bottle of oil and face lotion.
 You may purchase any oils/creams/lotions on your own or through us.

 Students are allowed 4 absences throughout the program.
+One absence is counted if a student misses an entire day or the total of 9 hours.
 If absences are a problem, then students will be expected to make up the class time in scheduled review sessions.
 The cost of those sessions is $50/session.
 Attendance is vital for success; therefore, we take absences very seriously.
 If a student is chronically absent or late, then a meeting will be held with the instructors and the student.
 We will evaluate the situation and class status.
 We reserve the right to withdraw a student from the class in such cases.

 No advanced standing or prior credit given.